ewweberlin/QuickSwitch/README.md

 # QuickSwitch — macOS-style task switcher for Omarchy/Hyprland

-A beautiful themed window/task switcher in the style of the macOS app switcher, built as an [Omarchy](https://omarchy.org/) shell plugin (QML hosted by the long-running `omarchy-shell` Quickshell process).
+A beautiful, themed window/task switcher in the style of the macOS app switcher, built as an [Omarchy](https://omarchy.org/) shell plugin (QML hosted by the long-running `omarchy-shell` Quickshell process).